Jim Hoehn: Home

-As a career journalist - much of it spent as a sportswriter – Hoehn has covered everything from plane crashes to murder trials to the Super Bowl and the Hong Kong 7s rugby tournament.
+During his journalism career – much of it spent as a sportswriter – Hoehn has covered everything from plane crashes to murder trials to the Super Bowl and the Hong Kong 7s rugby tournament.

 As a source of family editorial pride, he’s also the guy who broke the Jeffrey Dahmer story for the National Enquirer.

 His latest release is the aptly titled “Collection Notice,” a selection of 15 original songs from his four previous recordings, “Silhouette of a Fool,” “Royalty Check Hotel,” “Deadline Penitentiary,” and “Playa del Pressbox.”

 If nothing else, it makes a fabulous drink coaster.

 Sept.
 2-4 - Tumbleweed Music Festival, Richland, Wash. - The 20th annual Tumbleed Music Festival, presented by the Three Rivers Folklife Society.
 The festival begins Friday evening with a free concert featuring local young musicians.
 Saturday and Sunday will be filled with free acoustic music (Evening events will be by admission.)
 Relax in your lawn chair or on a blanket as you enjoy performances on several outdoor stages, or come inside to the air-conditioned Community Center to watch dance performances, participate in dance lessons, or take in a free music workshop.